 By the way, my ribs aren't broken.

-It's only uh a deep bruise.
+It's only a deep bruise.

 I'll be okay.

-But listen to this and make sure if you're driving, pull over immediately, because this is Nancy Pelosi, not saying I apologize.
+But listen to this and make sure if you're driving, pull over immediately because this is Nancy Pelosi not saying I apologize.

-Uh no, this is what she had to say instead.
+No, this is what she had to say instead.

 No, I've been there many over the years.